 What do we do?

-The Adult Dyslexia Centre has been supporting dyslexic adults in the Thames Valley since 2003 from its base in Maidenhead, Berkshire.
-We support dyslexic adults by advising, developing skills and confidence and thus connecting them to further opportunities.
+The Adult Dyslexia Centre is a charity that has been supporting adults with dyslexic in the Thames Valley since 2003.
+From our base in Maidenhead, Berkshire, we can offer advice, help to develop skills and confidence and connect onwards to further opportunities.
 We support over 300 people each year and can carry out diagnostic assessments for dyslexia.

 What makes us different?

-We provide services to adults at low or subsidised cost so that lack of funds is not a barrier to accessing our services.
-The people we support are often unemployed, on low income or have missed out on education so we aim to give them the skills and confidence to find better opportunities at work and in education.
+Those we support are often unemployed, on low incomes or have missed out on education, so we aim to give them the skills and confidence to find better opportunities at work and in education.

-We are a social enterprise and all our income from our commercial services (assessment, teacher and parents courses, awareness training) is used to help fund our primary purpose to support adults disadvantaged by dyslexia.
+We are a charity and a social enterprise and all our income from our commercial services (assessments, courses, awareness training) is used to help fund our primary purpose, the support of adults with dyslexia.

-Information about dyslexia - this includes free dyslexia screening and an initial information session
+Information about dyslexia - this includes dyslexia screening and an initial information session (IAG)

-Information for employers and trainers on how they can help dyslexic employees
+Information for employers and trainers on how they can support their employees with dyslexia

-Dyslexia Awareness Training and consultancy services for employers and organisations
+Training on Dyslexia Awareness and consultancy services for employers and organisations

 Who we are...

-The Adult Dyslexia Centre was opened in September 2003 by Debbie Farnfield, a tutor of adults with dyslexia, and Sue Penton-Voak, active in the local One to One club which her daughter attended.
-They both felt that there is very little support for adults with dyslexia and so the aim of the centre has always been to boost confidence, develop skills and improve the individual’s understanding of their dyslexia.
+The Adult Dyslexia Centre is a charity that was opened in September 2003 by Debbie Farnfield, a tutor of adults with dyslexia, and Sue Penton-Voak, active in the local One to One club which her daughter attended.
+They both felt that there was very little support for adults with dyslexia and so the aim of the centre has always been to boost confidence, develop skills and improve the individual’s understanding of their dyslexia.

 Assessors & Tutors